 D) Cancellations: If, for any reason, after May 1, 2017, a Participant cancels his or her Registration in the Competition, he or she shall not receive a refund of registration fee.

 E) Photographer/Landowner Relationship: The Photographer must abide by the guidelines for use of and access to the Preserved Land that the Landowner has established.
-Landowners may require Photographers to sign a release of liability form and/or show proof of personal liability insurance before allowing access to land.
+Landowners will require Photographers to sign a release of liability form and/or show proof of personal liability insurance before allowing access to land.
+If release of liability form is not signed the photographer will not be able to submit their portfolio.

 VII) The Competition Begins June 3, 2017: